JaviCervera/coldsteel/README.md

 ## TODO

+* Replace Python scripts with a tool written in Haxe.
+* Add font editor.
+* Add particles support & editor.
+* Add material editor.
 * GUI styles.
-* Add particles support.
-* Replace Python scripts with a tool written in Haxe.
 * Add shader support.
 * Add instructions on how to use Haxe.